 If your growing business is in need of an extra pair of hands, maybe it’s time for you to hire an apprentice.

 Hiring an apprentice can be a challenge at first, but it’s a task that comes with many rewards.
-Some capable help will (1) free up your time to attend to other critical business functions, (2) allow you to mentor and cultivate a loyal workforce, and (3) you can continue to plan for future growth within your business.
+Some capable help will (1) free up your time to attend to other critical business functions, (2) allow you to mentor and cultivate a loyal workforce, and (3) give you time to continue to plan for future growth within your business.

 Recruitment – You can train your apprentices in the exact skills you need to service your business.
-It is sometimes the case that fully qualified tradies may not have the specific skillset you are looking for.
+Sometimes qualified tradies may not have the specific skillset you are looking for.
 So, by hiring an apprentice, you can make sure that doesn’t happen.

 Retention – Apprenticeships build loyalty.
 If you train your apprentice well and foster a good working environment in which they can develop their skills, you are more likely to retain them as an employee once they get their qualification.